BillQK/gitlock/BACKLOG.md

 - Fly.io deployment is fully configured with CI/CD
 - Consider creating video tutorials for common use cases
 - Focus on improving visualization and reporting features next
+- Planning to add Code Age methodology from "Your Code as a Crime Scene" to identify stable vs volatile code patterns
+- LLM integration will provide intelligent insights and natural language explanations of analysis results
+- Database schema needed to support multi-tenant SaaS features with project management and analysis history

 ---